The Science and Ethics of Empathy

 The Science of Empathy: Conceptual and Measurement Issues

-Practical Applications of Empathy Research
+The Ethics of Empathy: Applying Empathy Research

 Natural Kinds, Human Kinds, and Classifying People

-- I have broad interests in philosophical debates about natural kinds versus (?) human/social kinds, especially as it relates to kinds that seem to have both natural and social dimensions, or that appear to be “mixed” in important ways.
+I have broad interests in philosophical debates about natural kinds versus (?) human/social kinds, especially as it relates to kinds that seem to have both natural and social dimensions, or that appear to be “mixed” in important ways.
 I’m interested in both the epistemic and pragmatic aspects of this debate.